Skilled Nursing Near Danbury, CT

 Compassionate, person-centered skilled nursing

 With accommodations for up to 62 residents, Ridge Crest is close to many area hospitals in Fairfield County, Connecticut, and our services are available to both residents and nonresidents of Meadow Ridge.
+The nursing home is conveniently located near the communities of Fairfield, Danbury, and Norwalk.

 The Things That Keep Me Going Everyday

 Hear from CNA Kimberly Wedderburn about our caring and skilled staff at Ridge Crest.

 First Class Hospitality

 With countless comforts and eager-to-help staff, we may not look like a skilled nursing option.
 That’s no accident.
 Our goal, every day, is to make you feel at home.
 Here are a few services and amenities our residents love: